 It can be perfectly normal not to like beer at first, especially if your first time with beer is one of those cheap beers you often find in the bargain bin in your local 7/11 or at some cheaper hotel resorts.

-once you move up to better-quality craft beers or imported styles, you may be surprised at the variety and quality.
+Once you move to better-quality craft beers or imported styles, you may be surprised at the variety and quality.
 There’s much more choice than in the world of wine, I would argue, meaning there’s a beer to suit everyone.